; Date: Mon Mar 15 2021

-Add a second node to create a Docker Swarm
+Adding a second node to create a Docker Swarm

 To demonstrate using this technique with a Docker Swarm, let's add a second Multipass node on the laptop.
-As I write this, I am actively debugging an application deployment to a Docker Swarm running across some EC2 instances on AWS.
-The technique I'm using there is exactly the same as here.

 To prepare a Docker Swarm, first run this command on the existing Docker instance: